smart-on-fhir/smart-scheduling-links/README.md

 * **Provider Slot Server**: the API service offered by a healthcare provider, advertising available slots.
 Critically, advertising a slot should be low-risk, since the mere fact that a slot is advertised does *not* guarantee that any given patient will be allowed to book the slot; instead, sophisticated rules can be implemented by the...

 * **Provider Booking Portal**: the UI service offered by a healthcare provider, enabling a user to book a selected slot.
-This is the place where provider-specific rules can be implemented, e.g. to ensure that patients booking a specialty appointment are appropriate candidates for that specialists's care.
+This is the place where provider-specific rules can be implemented, e.g. to ensure that patients booking a specialty appointment are appropriate candidates for that specialist's care.
 (In many implementations, this UI will be housed within a general-purpose provider-hosted patient portal.)

 ## Is the UX good enough?